 It takes a lot of courage to travel to another country where they speak a different language, but when language is what you’re studying, making that leap can lead to some valuable insights.

-Maria Jose Villalobos Sanchez and Denisse Concepcion Rios, who are both studying to teach foreign languages, spent three weeks visiting Lynchburg College to get a sense of how languages are taught in the United States versus how they’re taught in their home state of Oaxaca, Mexico.
+Maria Jose Villalobos Sanchez and Denisse Concepcion Rios, who are both studying to teach foreign languages, spent three weeks visiting University of Lynchburg to get a sense of how languages are taught in the United States versus how they’re taught in their home state of Oaxaca, Mexico.

-The students saw an opportunity to visit the U.S. and Lynchburg College via the College’s recently announced partnership with Universidad Autonoma Benito Juarez de Oaxaca (UABJO), a public university in Oaxaca de Juárez, Mexico.
+The students saw an opportunity to visit the U.S. and University of Lynchburg via the College’s recently announced partnership with Universidad Autonoma Benito Juarez de Oaxaca (UABJO), a public university in Oaxaca de Juárez, Mexico.

 Villalobos and Concepcion wanted to visit Lynchburg to carry out separate projects, hoping to get a different perspective on building language fluency and learn different approaches and strategies for instruction to take back home to Mexico.